 South Cambs District Council has overhauled its street-cleaning system to deliver more efficient and effective operations.
-Its cleaning teams are now assigned across five defined zones, with their tasks of bin rounds, litter picking, fly-tip removal and dead-animal disposal consolidated to enable greater accountability and a more proactive approach.
+Its cleaning teams are now assigned across five zones in the district, with their tasks of bin rounds, litter picking, fly-tip removal and dead-animal disposal consolidated, meaning more accountability in each zone.

-The council has also integrated its mechanical road sweepers into the new five-zone structure, with the aim of improving the monitoring, scheduling and targeting of sweeper use across the district.
+The council has also integrated its mechanical road sweepers into the new system, with the aim of improving the monitoring, scheduling and targeting of sweeper use across the district.
 A maximum of five sweepers will now operate in each zone for two weeks, up to five times a year.

 All street-cleaning enquiries or reporting should be sent to email@example.com with as much detail of the location and supplementary information as possible.